munificent/craftinginterpreters/book/introduction.md

     any favors if you name your language "for".

-4.  **It doesn't have negative connotations across a number of cultures.** This is hard to guard for, but it's worth considering.
-The designer of Nimrod ended up renaming his language to "Nim" because too many people only remember that Bugs Bunny used "Nimrod" (ironically, actually) as an insult.
+4.  **It doesn't have negative connotations across a number of cultures.** This is hard to be on guard for, but it's worth considering.
+The designer of Nimrod ended up renaming his language to "Nim" because too many people remember that Bugs Bunny used "Nimrod" as an insult.
+(Bugs was using it ironically.)

 If your potential name makes it through that gauntlet, keep it.
 Don't get hung up on trying to find an appellation that captures the quintessence of your